Data is the new Black

 Have you ever considered to put a price tag on your company data?
 What would it be?
 Equal to the value of your company?
 Greater?
 Less?
 Having good data quality is essential and it can easily be a key ingredient in adding value to your company.

-It doesn’t mean that every company should make a statement that says: “All of our employees are sales people!!”
+It doesn’t mean that every company should make a statement that says: “All of our employees are salespeople!!”
 I’m not even sure if that is a goal every company should be aiming at, close though.
 Why not start with a more simple idea.
-Each employee has a right to know what we are doing with our customers, because our customers are our biggest advocates and we should treat them respectfully.
+Each employee has a right to know what we are doing with our customers because our customers are our biggest advocates, and we should treat them respectfully.

-Doesn’t it irritate you as a customer when you have to explain your requests over and over again.
-Personally, the second time after I have to repeat my request or issue, I ask them this question: “Don’t you have a modern CRM in the company, because I have already told the same to your colleague?”
+Doesn’t it irritate you as a customer when you have to explain your requests over and over again?
+Personally, the second time I have to repeat my request or issue, I ask them this question: “Don’t you have a modern CRM in the company, because I have already told the same to your colleague?”
 Guess what, your customers share that feeling.

 All it takes is good quality and transparent data.
-With today’s technology, it’s not even rocket science nor does it cost you a fortune.
+With today’s technology, it’s not even rocket science, nor does it cost you a fortune.
 An Account is an Account.
 It’s not our Sales’ Account or our Professional Services’ Account.
 Although we may share different interest areas within the Account, we should ensure that data is unique and shared.
-This would be the time and place to talk about Master Data Management and organized Data Governance, but I’ll leave those for the next occasion.
+This would be the time and place to talk about Master Data Management and organised Data Governance, but I’ll leave those for the next occasion.

-Cloud based technology that creates one place to store and deliver unique golden data records without human touch or manual interactions exists as we speak.
+Cloud-based technology that creates one place to store and deliver unique golden data records without human touch or manual interactions exists as we speak.
 And you don’t even have to be an IT specialist to maintain it.
-Every one of us may use just a simple pen and paper method to calculate the cost of duplicates in the database, time spent on re-entering same records over and over again, and -oops- again duplicates, triplicates, and… hiring a summer employee to clean the database manually – to gain what?
+Every one of us may use just a simple pen and paper method to calculate the cost of duplicates in the database, time spent on re-entering the same records over and over again, and -oops- again duplicates, triplicates, and… hiring a summer employee to clean the database manually – to gain what?
 Perhaps a good quality customer database for one day in a year.
 Not to mention how well you are able to sleep your nights knowing that any development project uses masked data and true data integrity is there.
 That you may also add on your piece of paper.

 If you feel like you want to solve this important and costly issue in your company, we are here for you!
 Informatica Cloud solutions we represent and implement can be just the solution you need.
 Contact me if you’d like to hear more!